surviveplus/EVM-Report/README.md

 # EVM-Report
-To create Earned Value Management (EVM) report by using Power BI and VSTS/TFS.
+To create Earned Value Management (EVM) report by using Power BI and Visual Studio Team Services(VSTS) or Team Foundation Server (TFS).